How to Become a Teacher in Alaska

 It is important to decide on what level or subject(s) you would like to teach.
 Would you like to focus on elementary school, middle school, high school, or special education?
 If you answered middle school or high school, the next question to ask would be about the subject you wish to teach.
 Your teaching certification will be based on the answer the these questions.

-Complete Your Education Requirements for Teaching in Alaska
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Alaska

-In order to teach professionally in the state of Alaska, you must hold at a minimum, a Bachelor's Degree from an accredited college or university.
-In addition, you must complete a teacher preparation program.
+In order to teach professionally in the state of Alaska, you must hold, at a minimum, a bachelor's in education from an accredited college or university with a state-approved teacher preparation program.
 These programs will focus on whatever subject or area you will teach.

 Complete a Teacher Preparation Program